MAXSURF MOTIONS

 During the quick set-up of the analysis, you can specify the wave spectrum (from a selection of five in the menu), heading, vessel speed, and other mass distribution parameters such as VCG of the vessel and Gyradii.
 RAOs are computed, as well as the added resistance, significant absolute and relative motions, velocities, and accelerations of the vessel in the specified sea spectrum.
 Motion, velocity, and acceleration and Motion Sickness Incidence (MSI) may also be computed for any position on the vessel.

-Maxsurf Motions has been validated against a variety of data from various independent sources including model tests, full scale trials, and other numerical methods.
+MAXSURF Motions has been validated against a variety of data from various independent sources including model tests, full scale trials, and other numerical methods.

 The linear strip theory method is based on the work of Salvesen et al, and it is used to calculate the coupled heave and pitch response of the vessel.
 The roll response is calculated using linear roll damping theory.
 In addition to graphical and tabular output of numerical results data.
 The strip theory computations have been found to be most reliable from head seas (180 deg) to bow-quartering seas (135 and 215 deg).
 Strip theory calculations for following seas are less accurate and should be validated by other means, since the motions become much more nonlinear.

 The panel method is a first-order diffraction/radiation hydrodynamic analysis in which a constant panel based boundary element method (BEM) is used.
-The panel method generates its analysis elements based on the Maxsurf NURBS surface model.
+The panel method generates its analysis elements based on the MAXSURF NURBS surface model.
 The panel method generates Response Amplitude Operators (RAOs) for all six degrees of freedom: surge, sway, heave, roll, pitch and yaw.
 The panel method is valid for a very large range of geometries but is restricted to zero forward speed.
 In addition to outputting RAOs, the panel method output also includes hydrodynamic added mass and damping, first order wave exciting forces and moments, mean drift forces and moments, and pressure on the vessel wetted surface.

-Maxsurf Motions will quickly provide reasonably accurate seakeeping predictions for a wide range of vessel types provided that the Naval Architect utilizes the tool as recommended in the user manual.
+MAXSURF Motions will quickly provide reasonably accurate seakeeping predictions for a wide range of vessel types provided that the Naval Architect utilizes the tool as recommended in the user manual.

-If you click the screen shot shown below and review it closely, you will gain a better understanding of the extent of insights gained from a Maxsurf Motions analysis.
+If you click the screen shot shown below and review it closely, you will gain a better understanding of the extent of insights gained from a MAXSURF Motions analysis.
 For example, you can freeze the animation of the vessel encountering a wave at any point and in the lower left corner of the screen, know the precise data point in the applicable results table.
 This data can easily be analyzed further in an Excel spreadsheet.

 Maxsurf Motions Cargo Vessel Head Seas 10 knots